EvanBurnette/samplekiller/README.md

 In my [last video](https://www.youtube.com/watch?v=XlUUVPgfN6M) I showed how we can easily produce hundreds of samples with Audacity by using sound finder, export multiple, and some macro magic to normalize the samples automatically.

 In the aftermath of that video, I found myself still overwhelmed by the amount of manual grunt work and underwhelmed by the existing solutions available to create super simple sample packs.
-I wanted something that was basically a file browser that instantly previews samples for you and allows you to classify them with minimal user input.
+I wanted something that was essentially a file browser except that it would instantly preview samples for you and allow you to classify them with minimal user input.

 ## Enter Sample Killer: